19 Must-Try Vietnamese New Year Recipes

 a bowl of Vietnamese bitter melon soup

-Vietnamese Bitter Melon Soup features bitter melon stuffed with pork in a clear and savory broth.
+Vietnamese Bitter Melon Soup features bitter melon stuffed with ground pork mixture in a clear and savory broth.
 This is a traditional dish of Southern Vietnamese cuisine.

 Get this recipe